aeratory678/justcool/README.md

 # justcool 🚀✨ (https://aeratory678.github.io/justcool/)

 Welcome to **justcool** — the most playful typing visualizer on the block!
-Every keystroke explodes with particles, shapes, sounds, and surprises.
+Every keystroke explodes with particles, shapes and surprises.

 ---